waivek/blog/index.md

-Presumably, the process of creativity, whatever it is, is essentially the same in all its branches and varieties, so that the evolution of a new art form, a new gadget, a new scientific principle, all involve common factors ["https://google.com"](Google) .
+Presumably, the process of creativity, whatever it is, is essentially the same in all its branches and varieties, so that the evolution of a new art form, a new gadget, a new scientific principle, all involve common factors ^[https://google.com] .
 We are most interested in the “creation” of a new scientific principle or a new application of an old one, but we can be general here.

-One way of investigating the problem is to consider the great ideas of the past and see just how they were generated.
-Unfortunately, the method of generation is never clear even to the “generators” themselves.
+One way of investigating the problem is to consider the great ideas of the past and see just how they were generated.^[https://wikipedia.org] Unfortunately, the method of generation is never clear even to the “generators” themselves.

-But what if the same earth-shaking idea occurred to two men, simultaneously and independently?
-Perhaps, the common factors involved would be illuminating.
+But what if the same earth-shaking idea occurred to two men, simultaneously and independently? ^[https://www.reddit.com] Perhaps, the common factors involved would be illuminating.
 Consider the theory of evolution by natural selection, independently created by Charles Darwin and Alfred Wallace.